SeeYouSpaceCowboy/create-express-app/README.md

-# Node.Js + Express + Babel
+# Node.Js + Express + Babel MVC

-This repo is a minimal Node.Js + Express + Babel environment.
+This repo is a minimal Node.Js + Express + Babel MVC environment.

-This repo orginally came from the [Build a Reddit API Clone - Part 1](https://youtu.be/L5Nle1VXYnw) video.
+This repo was modified to include MVC and orginally came from the [Build a Reddit API Clone - Part 1](https://youtu.be/L5Nle1VXYnw) video.

 ## Prerequisites